breatheco-de/content/src/content/how-to/how-to-split-a-string-in-python.md

 print(listName)  #Output: ["My", "name", "is", "Rigoberto"]
 ```
-Othwerise we would get this space in our list items.
+Otherwise we would get this space in our list of items.
 And the `maxsplit` will specify how many splits we want to perform in our string: